Halley-Software/halley.js-docs/src/pages/tutorial/declaring-routes.md

 Once understanded HTTP methods, let's see the code!

-Here, we can see the simplest route that can be builded and it works over HTTP `GET` method:
+Here, we can see the simplest route that can be builded; working over HTTP `GET` method:

 ```js
 import { Halley } from "@laniakeajs/halley.http"